 FIG. 1A is a schematic block diagram illustrating one embodiment of a sensor management system 100.
-In the 25 depicted embodiment, the system 100 includes one or more management platforms 110, one or more sensor platforms 105, and one or more communication channels 115.
+In the depicted embodiment, the system 100 includes one or more management platforms 110, one or more sensor platforms 105, and one or more communication channels 115.
 The management platforms 110 and the sensor platforms 105 may communicate over paths 190 through the communication channels 115.

 A sensor platform 105 may be disposed on an aircraft, a drone, a vehicle, a satellite, a ground station, or the like.
 The sensor platform 105 may include one or more sensors as will be described hereafter.
-The sensors may record sensor data 35 on a physical space.
-In one embodiment, the physical space is a battlefield.
-Alternatively, the physical space may be a survey area.
-The sensor data may be for intelligence, surveillance, and/or reconnaissance use.
-In addition, the sensor data may be used to identify targets.
+The sensors may record sensor data on a physical space.
+The physical space may be a survey area.
+The sensor data may be used to find and identify targets or items of interest such as rescue targets and/or coordinate a survey.